Introduction to the Cairo Language

 Cairo is purpose-built to enable STARK-based proofs of program execution.
 This allows computations to be verified efficiently off-chain and then proven on-chain with succinct, trustless proofs.

-Though the language was created for blockchain use cases, Cairo is general enough to support off-chain verifiable computation with cryptographic integrity.
+Though the language was created for blockchain use cases, Cairo is flexible within its domain, as it supports off-chain verifiable computation with cryptographic integrity.
 Unlike Solidity, Cairo can be run outside the context of smart contracts.
+In that sense, Cairo behaves almost like a general-purpose language constrained to smart contracts and provable offchain computation.

 This article gives an overview of how the language works.
 We will cover major data types, control flow mechanisms, and commonly used data structures.